Iranian sports world criticizes regime | DW | 04.10.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Following the arrest of a former international, more Iranian athletes are criticizing the government's brutal actions toward protesters.
-Former Bayern Munich player Ali Karimi has become a figurehead in the protests.
+Following the arrest of a former international player, more Iranian athletes are criticizing the government's brutal actions toward protesters.
+Ex-Bayern Munich player Ali Karimi has become a figurehead in the protests.

 Mahini is now part of a broad front of prominent Iranians athletes who are condemning the violence and positioning themselves against the regime.